zackSpec/QF/README.md

 ## Project Summary

 This project demonstrates a **complete backtest pipeline** for a classic rule-based trading strategy:
 > **Buy when 20-day moving average crosses above the 50-day moving average.
-Otherwise, sell or keep cash in money markets.**
+Otherwise, exit the position and remain in cash**

 The strategy is tested on **SMH (VanEck Semiconductor ETF)** and compared to a **buy-and-hold baseline** using real financial metrics extracted from _yfinance_: